Bulldogs coach Beveridge unleashes tirade

-Western Bulldogs coach Luke Beveridge’s explosive press conference verbal attack of a journalist is expected to have major ramifications for the AFL club.
+Western Bulldogs coach Luke Beveridge’s explosive press conference verbal attack on a journalist is expected to have major ramifications for the AFL club.

 Post-match attention has completely focused on Beveridge rather than on Melbourne’s 26-point win over the Bulldogs in Wednesday night’s AFL grand final rematch.

-Bulldogs hierarchy are expected to discuss Beveridge’s behaviour during urgent meetings on Thursday.
+Bulldogs hierarchy were expected to discuss Beveridge’s behaviour at urgent meetings on Thursday.

 In one of the fiercest sprays at an AFL press conference, Beveridge berated Fox Sports’ Tom Morris for an accurate report about Bulldogs premiership midfielder Lachie Hunter being dropped for the season opener.